javacado/paintchip-new/wp-content/plugins/email-subscribers/readme.txt

 Refer [here](https://www.icegram.com/documentation/es-how-to-install-and-activate-plugin-single-multisite/).

 = 2.
-How to add subscription box to your website? =
+How to add a subscription box to your website? =

 Refer [here](https://www.icegram.com/documentation/es-how-to-add-subscription-box-to-website/).

 = 3.
-How to modify the existing emails like emails like Confirmation, Welcome, Admin emails and Cron Settings and Assign User Roles? =
+How to modify the existing emails like Confirmation, Welcome, Admin emails and Cron Settings and Assign User Roles? =

 Refer [here](https://www.icegram.com/documentation/es-general-plugin-settings/).